 Kinect?
 Kablamo.
 A £400+ asking price?
 Eradicated.
 That monumentally fugly power brick?
 First to the wall.
-Three years after the fact, the Xbox One looks and feels like a more enticing machine than the PS4.
+Three years after the fact, the Xbox One S looks and feels like a more enticing machine than the bog standard PlayStation 4.
 Better still, it now comes with a 4K Blu-ray player, support for HDR gaming and a sleek design that doesn’t make you want to barf on first sight.

 Job done then?
 Would that it were so simple.
-As you well know, reader, there’s the small matter of an updated PlayStation 4K around the corner and an even more powerful Xbox Project Scorpio set for release next year.
+As you well know, reader, that console doesn't exist anymore.
+It's been replaced by both the PS4 Slim and the 4K PS4 Pro.
+Plus, Microsoft’s next Xbox - the truly 4K Xbox Project Scorpio - is set for release later this year.

 Xbox One S Design: 40% smaller, infinitely better

 OK.
 Let’s start with the easy stuff.
 As games consoles go, the Xbox One S is rather handsome indeed.
 Just as no one goes to a museum solely for its gift store, looks are still an important part of a games machine’s make up.
 If you’re going to use a console every day or so, you’d rather it didn’t share the same unedifying visage as an own-brand Argos VHS player.